24 April 2026

 The CBK rate pause in April 2026 caught many Kenyans off guard.
 After ten consecutive interest rate cuts since August 2024 — totalling a massive 425 basis points — the Central Bank of Kenya’s Monetary Policy Committee held the Central Bank Rate (CBR) steady at 8.75% at its April 8th meeting.
 No cut.
 No raise.
 A deliberate pause.

 If you have a loan, a savings account, a money market fund, or Treasury Bills, this decision affects your money directly.
-This article explains exactly what happened, why the CBK paused, and what it means for each part of your financial life.
+This article explains exactly what the MPC decided, why they paused, and — more importantly — what it means for each part of your financial life right now.

 What Is the CBK Rate and Why Does It Matter?

-The Central Bank Rate (CBR) is the benchmark interest rate set by the Central Bank of Kenya.
-It is the rate at which CBK lends money to commercial banks.
-When the CBR drops, banks can borrow cheaply and are expected to pass savings on to customers through lower loan rates.
+The Central Bank Rate (CBR) is the benchmark interest rate set by the Central Bank of Kenya — the rate at which CBK lends money to commercial banks.
+When the CBR drops, banks can borrow more cheaply and are expected to pass those savings on to customers through lower loan rates.
 When the CBR rises, borrowing costs go up across the economy.

 What Happened at the April 8, 2026 MPC Meeting

-The Monetary Policy Committee met on April 8th and voted to hold the CBR at 8.75%.
-This ended a remarkable run of ten back-to-back cuts that had brought the rate down from 13.00% in August 2024.
+The Monetary Policy Committee met on April 8th and voted to hold the CBR at 8.75% — ending a remarkable run of ten consecutive cuts that had brought the rate down from 13.00% in August 2024.

-Global risks are rising.
-Conflict in the Middle East has disrupted global supply chains, pushing energy prices sharply higher.
-CBK Governor Kamau Thugge specifically cited these geopolitical risks as a reason to hold.
+1. Rising global risks Conflict in the Middle East has disrupted global supply chains and pushed energy prices sharply higher.
+CBK Governor Kamau Thugge explicitly cited these geopolitical risks as a reason to hold.
+Kenya imports virtually all its petroleum — when global oil prices spike, domestic fuel costs follow, and inflation follows fuel costs.

-Inflation is creeping back up.
-Kenya’s annual inflation ticked up to 4.4% in March 2026, from a seven-month low of 4.3% in February.
-While still comfortably within the CBK’s 5% ± 2.5% target band, the direction of travel matters.
+2. Inflation creeping back up Kenya’s annual inflation ticked up to 4.4% in March 2026, from a seven-month low of 4.3% in February.
+While still comfortably within the CBK’s 5% ± 2.5% target band, the direction of travel matters to the MPC.
+A month later, April 2026 inflation jumped further to 5.6%, driven by rising fuel and food prices — vindicating the committee’s caution in hindsight.

-The economy is growing but faces risks.
-Kenya’s GDP growth outlook was trimmed from 5.5% to 5.3% for 2026, reflecting the emerging global risks.
-The MPC said the current rate stance is appropriate to keep inflation anchored and the exchange rate stable.
+3. Trimmed growth outlook Kenya’s GDP growth forecast for 2026 was revised down from 5.5% to 5.3%, reflecting the emerging global headwinds.
+The MPC concluded that the current rate stance is appropriate to keep inflation anchored and the exchange rate stable.

-In plain terms: the CBK cut aggressively for over a year and now wants to watch what happens before cutting further.
+In plain terms: the CBK cut aggressively for over a year and now wants to observe what happens before moving again.
+It is a deliberate pause after a sprint, not a signal that the easing cycle is finished.

 What the CBK Rate Pause Means for Your Loan